kenjohnson03/DelegationStation/README.md

 <b>"AzureApp:ClientSecret" : ""</b><br/>
 Can be found in the Azure Portal under the App Registration -> Certificates & secrets -> Client secrets

+<b>"AzureApp:ClientCertificateThumbprint" : ""</b><br/>
+Can be found in the Azure Portal under the App Registration -> Certificates & secrets -> Client certificates

 <b>"AzureEnvironment" : ""</b><br/>
 Can be set to "AzurePublicCloud", "AzureUSDoD", or "AzureUSGovernment" depending on the environment you are using.